COACHED SUMMER SESSIONS

 Format

-Warm up 5-10 mins - dynamic exercises to fully prepare you for the session.
+Warm up: At least 10 mins - dynamic exercises to fully prepare you for the session.

 Drills 5-10 mins - for good running technique.

-Cool down & stretches 5-10 mins - bring heart rate down & return muscles to pre-session length
+Cool down & stretches 5-10 mins - bring heart rate down & stretch out your muscles.

 2. You need to be fresh.
-Please don't turn up after doing a 'normal' run or other type of cv exercise - you just won’t get the benefit the sessions are designed for.
+Please don't turn up after doing a 'normal' run or other vigorous exercise - you just won’t get the benefit the sessions are designed for.

 3. Be properly fuelled and hydrated.
-Please ensure you’ve had sufficient to eat and drink throughout the day – otherwise you’re asking for trouble.
+Please ensure you’ve had sufficient to eat and drink throughout the day – otherwise you’re asking for trouble and will find the session harder than normal.

 4. Turn up in time for the warm-up.
 Track sessions are more intense than a Tuesday night club run, and they take place on a grass track which promotes a slightly different response from your muscles to running on the road.
-Jogging to the track is NOT a suitable warm-up for these sessions.
+Jogging to the track is NOT a suitable warm-up for these sessions on its own, but can be a useful addition to the structured session warm up.